Plan hybrid connectivity between Skype for Business Server and Teams

 - Lync Server 2013 and Skype for Business Server 2015

 If hybrid voice is desired in any topology, both the edge server that is designated as the Federation Edge as well as the pool associated with SIP federation must be running Skype for Business 2015 or later.
 Users can remain on a Lync 2013 Pool if one exists.
-For more details, see Plan Phone System with PSTN Connectivity in Skype for Business Server.
+For more details, see Plan your voice solution.

 Microsoft supports the following types of multi-forest hybrid scenarios: